wagonorgehelp/WagoNorge-B.Sc-2020-VA-revised/Server-side/README.md

 2. Click log inn

-Here you can brows the MySQL database, change things and read values.
+Here you can browse the MySQL database, change things and read values.

 ## Monitoring the HiveMQ MQTT-broker